 |Year:||3rd at MIT|

-Sean Spellman is in his first season as a part of the MIT men’s basketball coaching staff.
+Sean Spellman is in his second season as a part of the MIT men’s basketball coaching staff.
 Prior to joining the Engineers’ staff he was a volunteer coach with AAU programs and worked several basketball camps, including Coach Bob Hurley’s Basketball Camp the last two years.

 A 2013 graduate of Springfield College with a degree in Sport Management, he was a member of the Pride basketball team for one season.
 In high school Spellman was a three-sport captain at The Roxbury Latin School in Boston.
 He was all-league and all-scholastic in performer in football, an all-league selection in basketball and played baseball.